synergylearning/moodle-block_vlebooks/README.txt

 the VleBooks logo and the text 'Click to log in'.
 When clicked the block will build a validated url to call and seamlessly log in to VLeBooks.

-Block is tested from Moodle 2.3 onwards, but should work with all Versions of Moodle 2.x
+Block works from Moodle 2.3 onwards

 History